706-419-3883

 How about a vegetarian diet as a cancer treatment regimen?
 There is early evidence that it might help.
 There is accumulating physiologic evidence that it can help as an adjunct treatment.
 As a cure for cancer by itself?
 No conclusive studies presently exist.
 If you have cancer, please get the medical counsel of qualified physicians.
 If you choose a vegetarian diet, please consult with a dietician as to the variety, the number of calories, and any supplementation you might require.

 So does a vegetarian diet help reduce the risk of cancer?
 Many, but not all epidemiological studies, point that way.
-There is substantial evidence about the benefits of cancer-fighting compounds in plant food, and substantial evidence for the hazards of eating processed meat, and accumulating evidence for the dangers associated with red meat consumption.
-Vegetarian-based dietary patterns have been linked to reduce inflammatory markers: lowered serum C-reactive protein, fibrinogen, and total leukocyte concentrations.31.
+There is substantial evidence about the benefits of cancer-fighting compounds in plant food.
+Substantial evidence exists for the hazards of eating processed meat.
+And there is accumulating evidence for the dangers associated with red meat consumption.
+Vegetarian-based dietary patterns have been linked to reduce inflammatory markers: lowered serum C-reactive protein, fibrinogen, and total leukocyte concentrations.35.

 Dietary factors only account for 40% of the risk of cancer.
 We would add that only a whole-food vegetarian diet (with vitamin B-12 and vitamin D) may physiologically offer substantial benefits as an adjunct treatment.
 In the treatment of cancer, all known contributory and aggravating factors must be addressed.
 As previously mentioned a high non-resistant starch (white bread, white rice), high-fat, refined food, vegetarian diet is not protective and could enhance one’s risk for developing cancer.